 Copper regulates some aspects of the bio-chemistry of the bones.
 Foods rich in copper are nuts, cocoa and whole grains.

 Zinc is a chemical element that promotes the process of protein synthesis in the bones.
 Good sources of zinc are whole grains, beans, and nuts.
+Check this post for the full list of foods rich in zinc.
 If you take Ca supplements, the absorption of zinc in the body may be impaired.

 Fluorides stimulate the growth of new bones and teeth.
 They are found in teas.